-UPDATE 10/08/17: After almost three years of messaround by the vinyl manufacturer, Olive Grove Records FINALLY has stock of the Masks EP on 12″ vinyl – and it still sounds as good as it did in 2014.
-The EP is only five quid and includes a digital download, and you can pick it up on Bandcamp.
+UPDATE 10/08/17: After almost three years of messaround by the vinyl manufacturer, visit this site Olive Grove Records FINALLY has stock of the Masks EP on 12″ vinyl – and it still sounds as good as it did in 2014.
+The EP is only five quid and includes a digital download, order and you can pick it up on Bandcamp.

 I came across those songs again a few months back as part of my neverending iTunes cleanup project, and I remember thinking it was a shame that Randolph’s Leap bassist Vicki Cole was likely too busy with that band’s much-deserved success to nurture the spark she so clearly had with songwriting partner and pal Alex Kenzel.
 This was because I am a bit of an idiot who struggles to stay up too late these days, and had missed the pair’s performance with new band Skinny Dipper at a TYCI night earlier in the year.
 This will become awkwardly obvious when we get to the relevant part of the interview, don’t worry.